navikt/nav-ekstern-api-dok/api-dok/teste-delegerbart-api.md

 2. **Create Integration:**
     - Click "Legg til en offentlig tilgang"
     - Velg integrasjonsmetode - Med nøkkel (Generer for meg)
-    - Create a new integration and note the integration ID, scope and keys for later use.
+    - Set up a new integration and note the integration ID, scope and keys for later use.

 ---